HansSchouten/PHPageBuilder/README.md

 A theme should have the following folder structure:

 - **/blocks**
 The blocks folder contains a sub folder for each block that can be used in the page builder.
 The folder of a single block contains a `view.php` or a `view.html`.
 If a `view.html` is used, the block content (the html elements) are fully editable inside the page builder.
-If `view.php` is used, the block can contain server-side logic (PHP) and hence the html content itself cannot be changed from within the page builder.
+If `view.php` is used, the block can be rendered with server-side logic (PHP) and hence the html content itself cannot be changed from within the page builder.
 - **/layouts**
 The layouts folder contains a sub folder for each page layout.
 A page layout contains a `view.php` file which defines the base html structure with all stylesheets and scripts needed for the blocks dragged on this type of page.
 Each layout requires the string: `<?= $body ?>` on the location at which the html blocks need to be added in the page layout.
 - **/public**